What is Virtual Private Network (VPN)?

 By default VPN connections permit 128 concurrent users connections.
 To change this settings

-#25.On the Remote and Routing Access right pane, select Port and the right click and select properties
+#25.On the Remote and Routing Access right pane, select Port and the right click on properties

 #26.
-In the next page Ports Properties, select WAN Miniport (PPTP) and select Configure
+In the next page Ports Properties, select WAN Miniport (PPTP) and click Configure

 #27.
 On the next Maximum ports window enter the number of VPN connections that is required for your organization to allow and click OK